What to Look for in a Senior Living Community

-To understand what to look for in a senior living community, you should first get an understanding of the differences among the senior living lifestyle options.
+To understand what to look for in a senior living community, first get an understanding of differences among the senior living lifestyle options.

 Seniors in assisted living get the medical and other support they need for daily activities, while also having access to things like enriching activities and fun social events.
-These seniors may also need additional support, like memory care or skilled care.
+These seniors may also receive additional support, like memory care or skilled care.

 If your loved one is a sassy senior who doesn’t require active levels of assistance, independent living is ideal.
 Many seniors choose independent living because they’re tired of maintaining a home and want a life with fewer chores and complications.

-Seniors who need supportive senior living have the same needs as those who need assisted living, but may need assistance with the cost.
+Seniors who require supportive senior living have the same needs as those in assisted living, but they also receive help with the cost.
 It’s not separate or different—supportive living is simply a cost-effective way to help seniors age in place.